MohamDahALU/wi-summative/README.md

 2. **Search Anime**: The app sends the image to the Trace.moe API to identify the anime.
 3. **Fetch Details**: Once the anime is identified, the app uses the AniList GraphQL API to fetch detailed information about the anime.
 4. **Display Results**: The app displays the anime title, episode, timestamp, match confidence, synopsis, and cover image.

-## Development Challenges

-### Image Handling Between Pages

-One of the main challenges faced during development was handling image uploads across different pages.
-Since the application is a client-side only solution without a backend server for storage, maintaining the uploaded image data while navigating between pages required creative solutions:

-- **Using localStorage**: To persist the uploaded image between pages, the application encodes the image as a base64 string and stores it in the browser's localStorage before navigating to the results page.

-- **Managing Large Images**: Since localStorage has size limitations, the application needed to implement validation for image sizes and properly handle potential failures.

-- **Cross-Page Communication**: Ensuring that the results page could seamlessly access data from the upload page required careful structuring of the localStorage data and proper error handling.

-- **Handling Different Routes**: The application needed special configuration in Nginx to handle the routing between pages while maintaining state, particularly for the results route.

-These challenges led to a more robust implementation using client-side storage techniques to create a seamless user experience despite the stateless nature of the web.

 ## Setup Instructions